thegrumpys/odop/docs/Help/menus.md

 **ODOP logo**

-The ODOP logo at the far left of the menu bar resets the app.
+The ODOP logo at the far left of the menu bar causes a reload of the app home page.
-Specifically, the reset operation causes a reload of the app home page.
+This action resets the app.

 After reset, if AutoSave data for an in-progress design is available, that data will be reloaded.
 Once reloaded, AutoSave data is cleared.
 In most cases the first reset will return the design to the state prior to the most recent Search, Seek, Trade, Select Size or Select Catalog operation.
-A second reset removes all in-memory aspects of the previous design and returns to the default design type and Startup design.
+A second consecutive reset removes all in-memory aspects of the previous design and returns to the default design type and Startup design.

 Considering that it is possible for a reset to cause a loss of work in progress,